JuanGuerrero09/countries-population-react/README.md

 ## User stories

-- [ x ] The game shows an UI with a Header, two Card components and a Footer
+- [x] The game shows an UI with a Header, two Card components and a Footer
-- [ x ] The game question with the mocks data works by press the More or Less buttons
+- [x] The game question with the mocks data works by press the More or Less buttons
-- [ x ] The game shows the next country and the second one moves to the first Card
+- [x] The game shows the next country and the second one moves to the first Card
-- [ x ] The game switches between area and population for the questions
+- [x] The game switches between area and population for the questions
-- [ x ] The game fetch data and displays it in the first reload
+- [x] The game fetch data and displays it in the first reload
-- [ x ] The game works and can keep the count
+- [x] The game works and can keep the count

 ## Current To do's